Hiroyuki Miura (shogi)

 Hiroyuki Miura (三浦 弘行, Miura Hiroyuki) is a Japanese professional shogi player, ranked 9-dan.
 He is a former Kisei title holder and became the first active Class A professional to lose to a computer when he lost to the GPS Shogi program in April 2013.

 In October 2016, he was falsely accused of cheating in the 29th Ryūō challenger controversy, which resulted in him losing the chance to play for the Ryūō title.
 A third-party investigative panel was convened and eventually cleared Miura of all charges.
 The panel's findings led to the resignation of the Japan Shogi Association's president as well as the dismissal of several board members.

-Early life
+Early life and apprentice professional

 Miura was born in Takasaki, Gunma on February 13, 1974.
 In June 1987, he entered the Japan Shogi Association's apprentice school at the rank of 6-kyū as a protegee of shogi professional Kazuyoshi Nishimura.
 Miura achieved the rank of 1-dan in 1989 and obtained professional status and the rank of 4-dan in October 1992.